-Boston Children's Hospital has made advances in prenatal diagnosis and ultrasound-guided surgical and catheterization techniques that have made fetal therapy possible.
-Our Fetal Cardiology research continues to focus on improving our understanding and treatment of heart defects and disorders that affect unborn infants and children after birth.
-Our scientists work together to quickly move new discoveries to the bedside so you have access to the most advanced care possible.
+At Boston Children’s, our treatment is informed by our research.
+This means that your baby is supported by our cardiovascular researchers, who are intensely focused on improving our understanding and treatment of heart defects and disorders that affect unborn infants and children after birth.
+Our clinical and basic scientists work together to quickly move discoveries to the bedside so you have access to the most advanced care possible.